LCBH/webtext/README.md

 ## Roadmap
-1. Task1, focus on train and bikes, interacting with the raspberry pi by letting a voicemail (0 or 1)
+1. Task1, focus on train and bikes, interacting with the raspberry pi by letting a voicemail (0 or 1) -> DIRECTLY TASK 2
 2. 1. + interacting using SMSs
 3. Task2